brendancooley/tpsp/tpsp.md

 ![Estimated probability of successful conquest for each attacking country (row) in war against every defending country (column).
 Each probability is reported in the appropriate cell of the heatmap. \label{fig:chi}](figure/chi-1.png)

 While governments do not face a geographic loss of strength gradient, wars are still costly.
 I estimate $\hat{c}$ to be 0.53.
-Dividing this value by governments' conquest values, shown in Figure \ref{fig:rcv}, I compute war's cost-benefit ratio to be 0.5 on average.
+Dividing this value by governments' conquest values, shown in Figure \ref{fig:rcv}, gives a cost-benefit ratio for counterfactual wars.
+I estimate war's cost-benefit ratio to be 0.5 on average.

 # Conclusion